DC23/map-coords/README.md

 - Internal display mode also has alpha transparency and adjustable font sizing.
 - Alt-Click to "ping" your mouse location with its coordinates.
 The keybind is changeable in the module settings.
 - Each scene remembers whether the coordinates are shown or hidden for that scene.
 - Use the Measurement Controls menu with the World Map icon 🌐 to toggle between display modes.
+Note that in Foundry 13+, you must use the keybind, defaults to `Alt-C` to toggle the coordinates.

 ## Gallery of Features